 Apparently, when liquor shore customers were surveyed the last springtime in Northern Canada, as a component of the project.
 People were asked if they wanted more warning labels.

-Surprisingly they said yes.
+Most alcoholics lie about their addiction so honesty was not totally expected in the results.
+However, Surprisingly they said yes.
 That’s consistent with research across right across Canada.

 Information is Power